pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v6-9/index.md

 m365 spfx project doctor --output md
 ```

-Don't miss out on this opportunity to leverage the cutting-edge capabilities of SPFx `v1.17.3`.
+Don't miss out on this opportunity to leverage the capabilities of SPFx `v1.17.3` & `v1.17.4`.
 Upgrade your projects now and experience the remarkable advancements firsthand.

 For more information, check out the documentation for each command: